Amanita muscaria (fly agaric) is one of the most ubiquitous mushroom species on the planet. Its distinct red and white color makes it hard to miss.

 1. Flying Reindeer

-In Lapland, Siberia, and Finland, it was common for the shamans who used Amanita muscaria to move around with the help of a reindeer-drawn sled in the winter.
+In Lapland, Siberia, and Finland, it was common for the shamans who used Amanita muscaria to travel with the help of a reindeer-drawn sled in the winter.
 The reindeer would often follow the shamans around until they urinated to eat the pee-covered snow.
 The urine of someone who recently consumed fly agaric is still highly psychoactive, and the reindeer appeared to seek out this experience.

 One of the most common experiences reported from fly agaric mushrooms is the sensation that one is flying.
 Hence, the getaway vehicle Santa employs to travel the world on Christmas eve is essentially made up of tripping (flying) reindeer.